lsfhuihuiff/Dance-to-music_Siggraph_Asia_2024/README.md

 AIST++ dataset are available at [AIST++](https://google.github.io/aistplusplus_dataset/download.html) We provide the video links of our InDv dataset at [IndV](https://drive.google.com/file/d/1UlhzJ6a7Xox5ebTu74ZNb5jCK6yK2RwQ/view?usp=drive_link)

 We segment the video data into 5.12-second clips.
 For the AIST++ dataset, we use the officially provided 2D keypoints and divide them into feature sequences of length 305.
+Here is the dataset [AIST++_clips](https://drive.google.com/drive/folders/1h02WhJtA4hzsVMeWinTqXYeoHN16waIz?usp=sharing).
 For the InDV dataset, we extract 2D keypoints using [mmpose](https://github.com/open-mmlab/mmpose) on the segmented videos, resulting in sequences of length 308.

 Get metadata for each audio.
 ```bash